runicscribe/worldbuilding-docs/dae-machina/culture/organizations/religions.md

 Non members are not permitted in the heart of the valley - this restriction is enforced by the Queen of the Valley herself.

 Druids of the order travel across Quon Xi, protecting nature and healing the sick, and bring news of the world back to the Queen of the Valley.
-Has a high number of 'jin and 'fae members.
+Has a high number of 'jinn and 'fae members.

 The Quon Xi empire considers the order mostly harmless, and generally allows its druids free passage.